Simulation

 Running Micro-XRCE-DDS-Agent Locally

 PX4 uses Micro-XRCE-DDS as middleware to allow its uORB messages to be published and subscribed to on a companion computer as though they were ROS 2 topics.
-The Micro-XRCE-DDS-Agent is already set up on the Jetson, however, we recommend also setting it up on your local machine for the simulation environment, and for testing and development.
+Although the Micro-XRCE-DDS-Agent is preconfigured on the Jetson, we recommend installing it locally as well for simulation, testing, and development.

 Install Micro-XRCE-DDS-Agent from snap-store: